DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Encounter Modifiers

-Once one Aspect is defeated, the remaining Aspect gains 2 Resistance.
+Once one Aspect is defeated, the remaining Aspect gains 2 Phantasmal.

 Whenever the enemy successfully resolves a Spell, Shatter one tile.